 Year 8 Science builds up on the concepts, content and knowledge delivered in the previous year.
 It continues to provide students with a wide variety of engaging and stimulating challenges for learning, understanding and life experiences.
 Students are immersed in practical activities which give them an opportunity to practice their inquiry skills, processes and procedures to discover information and collect data for themselves.
-Investigations challenge students to undertake practical work aimed at building the required skills which support scientific experiments.
 The inclusion of technology into class activities aims to also enhance student's scientific knowledge and understanding.

-In Year 8, students compare energy transfers and transformations, including renewable and non-renewable sources, as well as the ways in which waves move so humans can experience light and sound.
-Students analyse the relationship between structure and function at cell, organ and body system levels.
+In Year 8, students compare energy transfers and transformations in the context of the home.
+They analyse the relationship between form and function at cell, organ, and body system levels.
 They compare physical and chemical changes of substances and use observations to write simple equations.
 Students will examine processes of rock formation to compare how geological time has changed and the impacts humans have had.
 They will explain how evidence has led to an improved understanding of a scientific idea.

-- 1. Energy all around us
+- 1. Atomic Adventures

-- 2. Body Systems
+- 2. Energy All Around Us

-- 3. Atomic Adventures
+- 3. From Cell to System

-- 4. Earth Resources.
+- 4. Rock Stars

-- What would life be like without cells? - How does an understanding of chemistry help us interpret reality? - How can we harness the energy around us to benefit society? - How can an understanding of Earth's resources help us build a better future?
+- How does matter undergo change and how is this represented in our everyday life? - How can we harness the energy around us to benefit society? - How do cells and body systems work together to maintain life? - How can an understanding of Earth's geological past and its resources help predict future changes?